-As one of Boston's most notable chefs and restaurateurs, chef Ken Oringer's career began under Chef David Burke at River Café in New York City before moving to New England to work as the Pastry Chef at Al Forno in Providence, Rhode Island and Jean Georges Vongerichten's Le Marquis de Lafayette in Boston.
+As one of Boston's most notable chefs and restaurateurs, Chef Ken Oringer's interest in restaurants began as a child in New Jersey.
+Mesmerized by early dining experiences with his family at New York City's many restaurants, Ken's youthful interest blossomed into the beginnings of his restaurant career as a teenage dishwasher in a local restaurant.
+After pursuing an undergraduate degree at Bryant University in Rhode Island, Ken returned to his food roots, working under Chef David Burke at River Café in New York City before moving back to New England to work as the Pastry Chef at Al Forno in Providence, Rhode Island and Jean Georges Vongerichten's Le Marquis de Lafayette in Boston.

-After spending time as the Chef de Cuisine at acclaimed San Francisco dining destination Silks in the Mandarin Oriental Hotel, Oringer returned to Boston in 1997 to open Clio.
-Clio was named "Best Newcomer of the Year" by Gourmet magazine and made John Mariani's respected list of "America's Best New Restaurants" in Esquire.
-The early success of Clio earned Oringer a James Beard Award nomination for Best Chef Northeast four years in a row, ultimately being honored with Best Chef Northeast in 2001.
-That same year Clio was named one of Gourmet magazine's "Top 50 Restaurants in America."
+In 1997, Ken returned to Boston to open Clio, an elegant restaurant within The Eliot Hotel serving a contemporary French-American menu that marries schooled technique with an artful, Asian-inspired approach.
+Within the first year, Clio was named "Best Newcomer of the Year" by Gourmet magazine and made John Mariani's respected list of "America's Best New Restaurants" in Esquire.
+The early success of Clio earned Ken a James Beard Award nomination for Best Chef Northeast four years in a row, ultimately being honored with Best Chef Northeast in 2001.
+Clio was named one of Gourmet magazine's "Top 50 Restaurants in America" that same year.

-In 2002, Oringer opened Uni in the lounge of Clio; a sashimi bar offering the freshest seafood from Tokyo's Tskuji market as well as local fisherman.
-Uni earned four stars from The Boston Herald and in 2008 was selected "Best Sushi Bar" by Boston Magazine.
-In 2005, Oringer opened Toro in Boston's South End, a Barcelona-inspired tapas restaurant influenced from his travels throughout Spain.
-In April 2008, Oringer stepped into Kitchen Stadium on the Food Network's Iron Chef America where he faced Iron Chef Cat Cora in a coffee battle, ultimately winning by four points.
+In 2002, Ken opened Uni in the lounge of Clio; an inventive sashimi bar offering the freshest seafood from Tokyo's Tskuji market as well as local fisherman.
+Uni earned four stars from The Boston Herald, and in 2005 was selected "Best Sashimi" by Boston magazine for its innovative and creative interpretations of sashimi and Japanese fusion cuisine.
+That same year, Ken opened Toro in Boston's South End, a Barcelona-inspired tapas restaurant influenced from his travels throughout Spain.

-When he is not working, Oringer spends his time at home with his wife Celine, daughter Verveine and son, Luca.
+When he is not working in one of his restaurants, Ken can be found traveling the globe with his family; his wife Celine, daughter Verveine and son Luca.

 Chefs Rising Stars Mentor Award, 2010